 Trusted Decision Maker

-A trusted decision maker note is
+directive.
+A trusted decision maker note is not a legal document and does

 an advance directive on file.